jon-jacky/Piety/console/README.md

   instance is a Piety job that can be scheduled by a *Session* instance.

-  A *Console* instance collects a command (string), passes it to an application handler (callable) to execute.
-Can collect a command one character at a time without blocking to permit cooperative multitasking (unlike Python *input*, which blocks until the command is complete).
-Provides command history and line editing similar to Unix *readline* (but no tab completion).
-Provides hooks for job control.
+  A *Console* instance collects a line (string), then passes it to an application handler (callable) to process.
+It collects the line one character at a time without blocking to permit cooperative multitasking (unlike Python *input*, which blocks until the line is complete).
+It provides command history and in-line editing similar to Unix *readline* (but no tab completion).
+It provides hooks for job control.

+  The editing keycodes and their effects are configured by a table.

   *Console* works with *Key* (see below) to read keycodes.

 - **console.txt**: command summary for *Console* with *Key*, similar to Unix *readline*.
-How to edit the command line and access its history in any application the uses *console* with the *key* module.
+How to edit the command line and access its history in any application the uses *console* with the *key* module, and the built-in default table.

 - **key.py**: defines *Key* class that can collect, store, and return single character or multi-character keycodes, used by *Console*.

-Revised Jan 2018
+Revised Mar 2019